 If you’re a reservist or guardsman in search of an affordable and comprehensive health care offering, then Tricare Reserve Select may be the best plan for you and your family.
-Established by the 2005 National Defense Authorization Act, Tricare Reserve Select aims to offer a government-sponsored health insurance option to members of the Selected Reserve and their families.
+Established by the 2005 National Defense Authorization Act, Tricare Reserve Select aims to offer a military-sponsored health insurance option to members of the Selected Reserve and their families.

 What is Tricare Reserve Select?

 Tricare Reserve Select is a premium-based insurance plan, which means that individuals or families must pay an up-front cost (a premium) in order to keep their health insurance policy active.
 For inactive reservists or guardsmen, the plan is an alternative to procuring health insurance on the open market, where costs are typically higher.
 Additionally, servicemembers and their families with Tricare Reserve Select can switch their coverage to other Tricare plans, such as Tricare Prime or Tricare Select, if and when the servicemember is activated.

 Tricare Select Top Five Facts You Need to Know